 As a registered Canadian credit bureau, Equifax compiles and maintains data on individuals in the form of a credit report.
 We are committed to maintaining fair and accurate credit information about Canadians.
 The effects of the Coronavirus on the Canadian credit ecosystem continue to evolve and many organizations are offering special payment programs to assist customers financially impacted by the pandemic.
 We understand that people are concerned about how deferred payments and other special arrangements may affect credit scores.
 We are working together as an industry to help minimize any negative impact on credit standing while maintaining the data integrity that underpins our ecosystem.
 The specific details continue to evolve and we will share more information as the plans are finalized.

-Due to Covid-19, our Equifax Consumer Call Centres have been impacted by site closures and government mandated curfews.
-Due to this you may experience longer than normal wait times.
-Our agents are available to assist you from 9:00 am - 9:00 pm, Eastern Time, Monday through Friday, and 9:00 am - 6:00 pm, Eastern Time, Saturday and Sunday.
+Due to COVID-19 protocols and requirements, you may experience longer than normal wait times.
+Our agents are available to assist you from 9:00 am - 9:00 pm, Eastern Time, Monday through Friday, and 9:00 am - 6:00 pm, Eastern Time, Saturday and Sunday (except holidays).
 We appreciate your understanding.
+Due to COVID-19, we have temporarily closed our Equifax Consumer Walk-Up Centre in Toronto.

 Getting your credit report